Charlotte D. Cleckley -- Cordova

+Visitation will be held from 2 to 7 p.m.
+Saturday, Aug, 29, at the funeral home.

-Family may call at the residence of her nieces, Rosa and Collene Guinyard, 191 Guiomar Road, Cordova, or Simmons Funeral Home and Crematory, Orangeburg.
+Family and friends may call at the residence of her nieces, Rosa and Collene Guinyard, 191 Guiomar Road, Cordova, or Simmons Funeral Home and Crematory, Orangeburg.
 Please adhere to all COVID-19 precautions.

 Online condolences may be sent to www.simmonsfuneralhome.com.